Abraham Jacob Hollandersky: "Good Will" cruise, to Hawaii, 1925

 He left Honolulu on July 29, 1925, after a working vacation of three months, and returned to San Francisco via commercial liner in mid-August, attending the Diamond Jubilee, the 50th anniversary of California statehood.
 While in San Francisco, he met with Mayor James Rolph who assured him he could continue his work as a movie extra in Los Angeles should he move to the West Coast.
 Abe had had at least one brief movie role while living in New England.
 Rolph had appeared in a few movies himself.
 Heading north, he helped the Navy with the aftermath of the June 29, 1925 Santa Barbara earthquake.
 While in the Los Angeles area in late 1925, he posed for a photograph with heavyweight world champion Jack Dempsey and flyweight champion Fidel LaBarba who had several bouts scheduled there late that year.
 Wearing gloves and boxing shoes in the photo, Dempsey was likely on a break from a sparring session.
 Dempsey would meet and get to know Abe on several occasions, particularly after the publication of Abe's book.
 Besides appearing in Abe's books, several newspapers ran the photo under the caption, "Famous Boxing Champions Meet Again," though Hollandersky's celebrity could hardly compare to Dempsey's.
-Besides his Central and South American travels between 1912–1917, his cruises with the Navy took him to locations as afar as Japan, China, Cairo, Melbourne, Brussels, Paris, Rome and London.
+Besides his Central and South American travels between 1912 and 1917, his cruises with the Navy took him to locations as afar as Japan, China, Cairo, Melbourne, Brussels, Paris, Rome and London.